adilzeshan/gatecrasher-api/README.md

   - Consider error handling?
   - Make a dev function to wipe and add dummy data
   - Rename DELETE and PATCH requests properly using REST
+  - Make robust type-checking for data that is being input
+  - Write some tests